 Knowing what BMEP is, is pretty important, since the Brake Mean Effective Pressure value gives you a sense of how efficient your engine is.

 What is BMEP?

 BMEP stands for Brake Mean Effective Pressure.
-Our BMEP calculator measures the average pressure applied across the pistons to produce the necessary torque.
-It is a measure of the engine's efficiency at using its size (displacement) to produce the required torque, and hence is very useful when comparing engine performances.
+Our BMEP calculator measures the average pressure applied across the pistons to produce torque at the crankshaft.
+We can use this performance metric to compare different engines.

 It's also interesting to note that the engine efficiency also depends on the amount of air-fuel that is handled by the carburetor, and the carburetor CFM metric provides a measure of that volume.

 The formula used to calculate BMEP is as follows: